ckrivacic/bmi219_autoencoder/README.md

 > **Q3.1) What activation functions did you use, and why?**

-Starting with ReLU because if the initial weights are significantly off, it has a relatively strong gradient it can follow compared to the plateau of other functions.
-Sigmoid didn't seem to work quite as well (was probably just learning slower), but wasn't tested as extensively.
+I started with ReLU because if the initial weights are significantly off, it has a relatively strong gradient it can follow compared to the plateau of some other nonlinear functions.
+Sigmoid didn't seem to work quite as well.

 Sigmoid learning curve:
 ![Sigmoid](default_layers/lr_0.0001_sigmoid.png)